-The specialty crop industry in the United States is a critical component of the overall agriculture economy.
-The production of fruits, vegetables, tree nuts, nursery and greenhouse commodities accounts for $66 billion in farm gate value and 33 percent of farm gate value for crops.
+Specialty crops are a critical component of the overall U.S. agriculture economy.
+The production of fruits, vegetables, tree nuts, nursery and greenhouse commodities accounts for $66 billion in farm gate value and 33 percent of farm cash receipts for crops.

-Specific Farm Bill Priorities
+Farm Bill Priorities

-Specialty Crop Block Grants
+Continue strong funding of Specialty Crop Block Grants.

-U.S. specialty crop growers face significant obstacles in the development of export markets for their commodities and unique challenges because of the perishable nature of their products.
+Specialty crop growers face significant obstacles in the development of export markets and unique challenges because of the perishable nature of their products.
 The Market Access Program (MAP) assists producers in their efforts to create, expand and maintain access to foreign markets.
 The Alliance strongly supports continuing key programs that address sanitary, phytosanitary and marketing barriers to the export of U.S. specialty crops.
 SCFBA encourages the House Agriculture Committee to increase funding for the MAP program in the next Farm Bill.